zacstewart/zacstewart.github.io/_drafts/using-json-web-tokens-to-authenticate-javascript-front-ends-on-rails.md

 in `localStorage`.
 It can check the status of a token, and it can delete the token from `localStorage` and send the browser to Devise's sign-out endpoint.
 I'm slightly dissatisfied with this part.
-It makes a GET request to log you out, but it seems like that's what Heroku uses so I'll go with it for now.
+It makes a GET request to log you out, but it seems like that's what Heroku uses, so I'll go with it for now.

 ```javascript
 var Session = function () {